Meet Our Team

 Hillary's pronouns are She/Her/Hers

-Heather Masters is a Licensed Independent Social Worker.
+Heather Masters is a Licensed Independent Social Worker with supervision endorsement.
 She earned her Master’s degree in Clinical Social Work from the University of Kentucky.
 She has provided individual, family, and group therapy services to a diverse population of clients from small rural communities to large cities.
 She has a great deal of experience working with individuals with substance use disorders as well as severe mental health issues in both residential and outpatient settings.

 Areas of specialties include substance use disorders, anxiety, mood disorders, relationship issues, parenting support, trauma, and grief/loss.
 Heather uses a variety of therapeutic approaches such as cognitive behavioral therapy, motivational interviewing, client centered, and mindfulness.